Connell Rawlinson

-He began his career at Chester City, making three Conference Premier appearances before the club was liquidated in March 2010.
-He joined The New Saints the following season, and went on to spend the next eight years with the club, winning seven Welsh Premier League titles, four Welsh Cups, and five Welsh League Cup titles.
+Rawlinson began his career at Chester City, making three Conference Premier appearances before the club was liquidated in March 2010.
+He joined The New Saints the following season and went on to spend the next eight years with the club, winning seven Welsh Premier League titles, four Welsh Cups, and five Welsh League Cup titles.
 He was also named in the 2017–18 Welsh Premier League Team of the Season.
 He switched to the English Football League when he signed with Port Vale in May 2018.
-He was given a free transfer to Notts County in August 2019.
-He was named as County Player of the Year for the 2019–20 season, though the club lost the National League play-off final.
+He was given a free transfer to National League side Notts County in August 2019.
+He was named County's Player of the Year for the 2019–20 season.
+Though the club lost the play-off final, they secured promotion out of the play-offs in 2023.
+He left Notts County after five years at the club and signed with Chester in July 2024.

 Early life

-Rawlinson was born in Wrexham, after his mother chose that maternity hospital rather than Chester, due to the family living between the two locations.
+Rawlinson was born in Wrexham after his mother chose that maternity hospital rather than Chester due to the family living between the two locations.

 Career

 Chester City

 Rawlinson began his career with Chester City, making his debut as a substitute against Oxford United at the age of 17 in 2009.
 He made two further Conference Premier substitute appearances in the 2009–10 season, which were officially chalked off after the club's records were expunged following their liquidation in March 2010.